whitneyburton/portfolios/students/1706-front/nick-teets/1706FEM2 - Nick-Teets-portfolio.md

 The project assignment was to build 4 sorting algorithms: bubble sort, insertion sort, merge sort, and quick sort.

 I struggled with this project and developing code on my own to solve these sorting problems.
 While I couldn't solve merge sort on my own, I was able to whiteboard the data flow and call stack of the algorithm and begin to understand how it worked.
-I nearly completed quick sort after understanding merge sort better, but finally solved it during a pairing session with Franklin, a student support staff member.
+I nearly completed quick sort on my own after understanding merge sort, and finally solved it during a pairing session with Franklin, a student support staff member.

 [Eval Scores]https://github.com/turingschool/front-end-submissions-public/blob/master/1706/mod-2/sortingsuite/nick.md